dymaczew/cp-openldap/README.md

 ## Installation

-To install the chart, you'll need the [helm cli](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/app_center/create_helm_cli.html?view=kc) and the [IBM Cloud Private CLI](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/manage_cluster/install_cli.html?view=kc).
-Note: the IBM Cloud Private CLI version level must match the version level that is downloadable via your ICP console, under ***Menu > Command Line Tools > Cloud Private CLI***.
+To install the chart, you'll need the `helm` and `oc` or `kubectl` and authenticated comnnection to your cluster.

 1. Get the source code of the helm chart

    `git clone https://github.com/dymaczew/cp-openldap.git`

-2. Package the helm chart using the helm cli

-   `helm package cp-openldap`

-3. If you have not, log in to your cluster from the IBM® Cloudak CLI and log in to the Docker private image registry.
+2. If you have not, log in to your cluster

-   `cloudctl login -a https://<cluster_domain> --skip-ssl-validation`

-4. If you have Tiller available (CloudPak for MCM 1.3 or 2.0) install the Helm chart using helm v2 cli
+3. For old Cloud Paks with Tiller available (e.g. CloudPak for MCM 1.3 or 2.0) install the Helm chart using helm v2 cli

    `helm install --name ldap-slap --namespace kube-public --values cp-openldap/values.yaml --tls`

-   For other CloudPaks render the chart and apply using oc apply
+   You can also render the chart locally and apply using oc apply

    `helm template --name ldap-slap --namespace kube-public --values cp-openldap/values.yaml | kubectl apply -f -`

+4. For new IBM Cloud Pak foundational services (3.5 or newer) and helm v3, install with the following command

+   `helm install ldap-slap ./cp-openldap -n ldap --values ./cp-openldap/values.yaml`

 ## Assets